google/xls/docs_src/bazel_rules_macros.md

         name: A unique name for this target.
         src: The IR source file for the rule.
 A single source file must be provided.
 The file must have a '.ir' extension.
+        synthesize: Add a synthesis benchmark in addition to the IR benchmark.
+        codegen_args: Arguments of the codegen tool.
+For details on the arguments, refer to the codegen_main application at
+          //xls/tools/codegen_main.cc.
         benchmark_ir_args: Arguments of the benchmark IR tool.
 For details on the arguments, refer to the benchmark_main application at //xls/tools/benchmark_main.cc.
-        scheduling_options_proto: Protobuf filename of scheduling arguments to the benchmark IR tool.
-For details on the arguments, refer to the benchmark_main application at
-          //xls/tools/benchmark_main.cc.
-        top: The (*mangled*) name of the entry point.
-See get_mangled_ir_symbol.
-Defines the 'top' argument of the IR tool/application.
+        standard_cells: Label for the PDK (possibly specifying a non-default corner), with the assumption that $location will return the timing (Liberty) library for the PDK corner.
+Unused if synthesize == False.
+        tags: Tags for IR and synthesis benchmark targets.
+        ir_tags: Tags for the IR benchmark target only.
+        synth_tags: Tags for the synthesis benchmark target only.
+Unused if synthesize == False.
+        **kwargs: Keyword arguments for the IR benchmark target only.

 **PARAMETERS**